yosoyducc/medflix/README.md

 Rating a movie as "Watched" (the eye) or "Superliked" (the star) gives weight to movies like that one (movies in the same genre) for the recommendations system.
-If you exclusively like movies in Comedy, your recommendations will be over- saturated with Comedy, with some other genres thrown in for good measure.
+If you exclusively like movies in Comedy, your recommendations will be saturated with Comedy, with some other genres thrown in for good measure.
 You can also mark a movie as Liked (1UP) or Disliked (skull), but these do nothing right now.